Manu’s Menu

 It’s also best to go for pure matcha made from 100% green tea leaves.
 Avoid anything with added sugar or flavouring.

-Why We Love Iced Latte with Matcha
+Why We Love Iced Homemade Matcha Latte

 • Works as a quick pick-me-up when you need something cold and refreshing during the day.